clemens33/fastllm/README.md

 print(result)

 another_result = calculator_agent(
-    task="if I have 114 apples and 3 children, how many apples will each child get?"
+    task="If I have 114 apples and 3 elephants, how many apples will each elephant get?"
 )

 print(another_result)